 - Right Action

 - Symbol of Nose: It is a sign of Nirvana.
 It means a path for reaching enlightenment through meditation.

 - Thirteen Steps: These steps are designed just above the symbols of Eyes.
-They look like the thirteen different stairs in a shape of triangle.
-As a result, the stairs stand for the thirteen different steps for reaching the enlightenment while the triangle refers to the symbol of fire.
+They look like the thirteen different stairs in the shape of a triangle.
+As a result, the stairs stand for the thirteen different steps for reaching enlightenment while the triangle refers to the symbol of fire.

 - Pinnacle: It is a symbol of enlightenment.